Loan Interest Calculator

 Equal total payments (amortized)

 Each payment is the same amount when the interest rate is not zero.
 Early payments include more interest and less principal.
 Over time, the interest part decreases and the principal part increases.
+This is the repayment pattern many people expect from fixed-rate mortgages, auto loans, and personal loans.
+The gradual shift from interest-heavy to principal-heavy payments is the hallmark of a standard amortization schedule.

-• Common for mortgages and auto loans
+• Common for mortgages and auto loans.

-• Stable payment amount per period (except for rate changes on variable rate loans)
+• Stable payment amount per period, except for rate changes on variable rate loans.

 Equal principal payments

 The principal portion is constant each period.
 Because interest is calculated on the remaining balance, the total payment tends to decrease over time.
+The first payments are usually higher than an amortized loan with the same principal, rate, and term, but the balance may fall faster early in the schedule.
+This structure is less common in consumer lending but is sometimes used in commercial loans or debt restructuring plans.

-• Higher starting payments, lower ending payments
+• Higher starting payments and lower ending payments.

-• Useful when you want faster principal reduction early
+• Useful when you want faster principal reduction early.

 What affects total interest